 Why not change up the countryside for a day out in the big city and head to Leeds for the day

-Whether you’re looking for a shopping day, a day exploring the art galleries and museums of Leeds, or a trip to the theatre, there’s plenty of things to do in the city!
+Whether you’re looking for a shopping day, a day exploring the art galleries and museums of Leeds, exploring the brunch options in Leeds, or a trip to the theatre, there’s plenty of things to do in the city!

 Hop on the Settle Carlisle line and whizz through the Yorkshire Dales before being welcomed into Leeds Station, in the heart of the city centre.